 Membership

-Collaborative Director Dara Shaw completed the onboarding of the Advisory Committee’s new 2025 members: Allison Hoegsdorf, SchoolTalk DC; Ayotunde Ejiko, Cornell University (DCPS Class of 2024); Chioma Oruh, Advocates for Justice and Education; Christina Sessoms, Youth Guidance; Johari Malik, Breakthrough Montessori Public Charter School; Robyn Lingo, 826DC; and Tameria Lewis, DC Charter School Alliance.
+Collaborative director Dara Shaw completed the onboarding of the Advisory Committee’s new 2025 members: Allison Hoegsdorf, SchoolTalk DC; Ayotunde Ejiko, Cornell University (DCPS Class of 2024); Chioma Oruh, Advocates for Justice and Education; Christina Sessoms, Youth Guidance; Johari Malik, Breakthrough Montessori Public Charter School; Robyn Lingo, 826DC; and Tameria Lewis, DC Charter School Alliance.

 Research Pipeline Update